Becoming a Lawyer in Saskatchewan

 Throughout the Program students will be required to identify, analyze and resolve legal and ethical problems in a manner that is consistent with appropriate professional attitudes and conduct.
 Students will be required to display ethically sound judgment and professionalism throughout the Program.

-The skills in the CPLED Program are based on the Competency Profile adopted by the Benchers of the Law Society in December 2001.
-Students will be required to demonstrate competency in each of the following skills areas:
+The knowledge, skills and tasks which are the focus of the CPLED Program are based on the National Competency Profile adopted by the Benchers of the Law Society.
+Students will be required to demonstrate competency in each of the following areas:

 Legal Research and Writing